-Lana Blinderman is a photographer and photo-based artist with a passion for urbanism, architectural preservation and housing equity.
+Lana Blinderman is a photographer and photo-based artist.
 Her art is about the love of built environments and the ways they shape not only our memories and life paths, but also how we relate to our cities.
 At a time of massive land redevelopment in Seattle, she strives to document the city as we know and experience it in this moment.
+Lana is interested as much in urbanism, architectural preservation and housing equity as she is in creating strong imagery.

 Now that we are officially introduced, allow me to switch to first person and tell you more about myself.
-I took up photography over fifteen years ago in order to satisfy my fascination with architecture, especially early- and mid-twentieth-century modernism.
-As I grew in my art and craft and pursued formal education, I also acquired deeper understanding of social, historical and aesthetic considerations of photography.
+I took up photography over fifteen years ago out of fascination with architecture, especially early- and mid-twentieth-century modernism.
+As I grew in my craft and pursued formal art education, I gained deeper understanding of social, historical and aesthetic considerations of photography.

 My art has been shown in traditional and alternative venues around the Greater Seattle, including public art, and I have given individual and collaborative artist talks about various aspects of my work and of the urban landscapes it portrays.
-I welcome new opportunities for exhibiting my photography and photo-based art, giving artist talks, and teaching courses on urban photography and editing techniques.
+I welcome editorial assignments, exhibition opportunities, licensing, artist talk requests, and teaching courses on urban photography and editing techniques.
 Use the contact form below to inquire about my art and follow my latest work on Instagram @lana_blinderman.

 From the Blog